Generator classes in Hibernate

 It is the default generator strategy if there is no <generator> element .
 In this case, application assigns the id.
 For example:

 It generates the unique id only if no other process is inserting data into this table.
 It generates short, int or long type identifier.
-The first generated identifier is 1 normally and incremented as 1.
+If a table contains an identifier then the application considers its maximum value else the application consider that the first generated identifier is 1.
+For each attribute value, the hibernate increment the identifier by 1.
 Syntax:

 It uses the sequence of the database. if there is no sequence defined, it creates a sequence automatically e.g. in case of Oracle database, it creates a sequence named HIBERNATE_SEQUENCE.
 In case of Oracle, DB2, SAP DB, Postgre SQL or McKoi, it uses sequence but it uses generator in interbase.
 Syntax: